Links

 Max number of encryptions

-Max number of unsuccessful decryption attempts
+Max number of decryption attempts/message

 AES256-GCM